konveyor/enhancements/enhancements/common/krm-function-manager.md

 #### Notes

-A repo has 2 main parts: a URI and a name.
-The URI is the location of the repo.
+A catalog has 2 main parts: a URI and a name.
+The URI is the location of the catalog.
 It can be a server somewhere or a path on the local filesystem.
-The name is a user-friendly name of the repo.
-If two repos conflict in naming, use the URI instead.
+The name is a user-friendly name of the catalog.
+If two catalogs conflict in naming, use the URI instead.

-If you want to disambiguate between functions in different repos, you can prepend the name of the repo followed by a `/` character.
-Example: `repo-foo/function-bar`.
-If you do not provide a repo, it will search every repo you have for the specified function.
+If you want to disambiguate between functions in different catalogs, you can prepend the name of the catalog followed by a `/` character.
+Example: `catalog-foo/function-bar`.
+If you do not provide a catalog, it will search every catalog you have for the specified function.

 Additionally, if you want to install a specific version (such as `v1.1`, `latest-stable`, `nightly`, et cetera…) you can append a `:` character followed by the label.
 Example: `function-bar:nightly`.
 If you do not provide a version, it will default to `latest-stable`.